Modeling Language Evolution Using a Spin Glass Approach: Introduction

 Chomsky’s original Principles $\&$ Parameters model describes grammatical diversity by attributing cross-linguistic variation to binary syntactic parameters.
 It posits a universal and innate syntactic structure, with differences among languages arising from distinct parameter settings \cite{chomsky1993lectures,chomsky1993theory}, which are rapidly acquired during language learning by each individual.
 Language acquisition, in this view, thus involves selecting from a finite set of options \cite{fodor1998unambiguous}.
 More recent approaches within the minimalist program question the innateness of parameters, suggesting instead that they emerge dynamically through cognitive processes \cite{karimi2017introduction}.
 Still, aside from the innateness debate, linguistic variation is seen as governed by structured binary choices, offering a systematic account of phenomena such as variability in subject or object omission or word order.

-Syntactic parameter values cannot all be set, each independently of the others; parameters are interconnected through a hierarchical network of asymmetric implicational dependencies, exhibiting a near-logical structure shaped by functional constraints.
+Syntactic parameter values cannot all be set, each independently of the others; parameters are interconnected through a hierarchical network of asymmetric implicational dependencies, exhibiting a near-logical structure shaped by functional constraints \cite{baker2008atoms,guardiano2016parameter}.
 For example, parameter B may be defined only if parameter A takes value +1.
 Seen the other way around, through the implications the value of one parameter may condition others.
-These can be regarded as strong, unidirectional interactions among parameters, that proceed always downstream from the top parameters, those that can be set independently of any other, toward the bottom of the hierarchy, occupied by parameters that can vary only subject to many conditions.
+These can be regarded as strong, unidirectional interactions among parameters, that proceed always downstream from the top parameters, those that can be set independently of any other, toward the bottom of the hierarchy, occupied by parameters that can vary only subject to many conditions (see Fig.\ref{implications}, which refers to the parameters and their full implicational structure shown in Table S2 of \cite{ceolin2021boundaries}).
 In a network model, such dependencies may be formalized through {\em polysynaptic} weights, as detailed below.

-Unlike biological evolution, where adaptive pressures can usually be identified, that drive living systems toward greater efficiency (or {\em fitness}), syntactic change does not appear to follow such a straightforward route.
-While historical syntactic states can often be reconstructed, the evolution of syntax - lacking clear functional directions - remains both constrained and unpredictable.
+Unlike biological evolution, where adaptive pressures can usually be identified that drive living systems toward greater efficiency (or {\em fitness}), syntactic change does not appear to follow such a straightforward route.
+While past syntactic states can often be reconstructed, the evolution of syntax -- lacking clear functional directions -- remains constrained but unpredictable.
 Its trajectories are marked by two seemingly contradictory features: persistence, where certain structures remain stable over time, and diversification, where languages diverge into distinct syntactic systems.